e-south/dense-arrays/README.md

 1. (optional but recommended) Create an empty conda environment: `conda create -n dense-arrays python` and activate it `conda activate dense-arrays`
 2. Install the package with `pip install .`

+## Paper figures

+To regenerate the paper figures:

+1. Recreate the data by executing the `benchmarks/main.py` script (will take a long time, so the result files are already present for convenience).
+2. Plot the figures by executing the appropriate plotting script `figures/plot_*.py` as described in `figures/README.md`.

 ## Simple usage

 ``` python